creditkarma/thrift-server/packages/dynamic-config/README.md

 * resolvers - Resolvers to register on this instance (more on this later).
 * loaders - Loaders to read local config files (more on this later).

-You can also change options when using the singleton instance.
-On your first call to the `config` function you have the option to pass in `IConfigOptions` to configure the singleton instance.
-Any resolvers and loaders you add will be in addition to the ones loaded by default.
+This options object can be passed to the `DynamicConfig` constructor or to your first call to get the singleton instace with `config`.
+When passing options to the singleton instance resolvers and loaders are appended to the ones loaded by default.

 ```typescript
 import { DynamicConfig, config } from '@creditkarma/dynamic-config'